African leaders, academics to debate economic transformation and empowerment at African Economic Conference 2012

 “African policy-makers are by and large continuing to realize their quest for growth and improved well-being in their countries,” said Donald Kaberuka, President of the African Development Bank.
 “However, in a difficult international environment, the question is how to meet the investment requirements to continue to forge ahead.”

 Participants will examine the key drivers of growth in Africa.
-With a growing number of countries on the continent producing or exploring for oil, the conference will look at the possibility of using profits from extractive industries to spur economic diversification and investments in social capital and human development.
+With 50 out of 55 countries in the region producing or exploring for oil, the conference will look at the possibility of using profits from extractive industries to spur economic diversification and investments in social capital and human development.

 Trade with developed and emerging economies presents additional opportunities for growth and so does regional integration, which can unleash the full potential of Africa’s investment and business environment.
 To that end, the participants will look at how barriers can be removed and regulations improved to allow people to benefit from trade.